Best App Store Screenshot Tools for Indie Developers (2026)

 - Edit by hand with a familiar design tool.

-- Get something free that works "well enough" for a v1.
+- Get something free that works well enough for a v1.

 Different tools win at different needs.
 Here's the breakdown.